How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Methodology

 \subsection{FLOPs Accounting Under Parameter Sharing}

-Let $n_b = 12 d^2$ be the non-embedding parameter count of a transformer block at width $d$ (four $d \times d$ attention projections plus the $d \to 4d \to d$ MLP), and $n_i = 2 d^2$ the injection-layer count.
-We follow the standard $2 N$ and $6 N$ convention for per-token forward and training FLOPs with $N$ non-embedding parameters~\citep{kaplan2020scaling, hoffmann2022training}.
+Let $n_b = 12 d^2$ be the parameter count of a single transformer layer at width $d \equiv d_\text{model}$ (four $d \times d$ attention projections plus the $d \to 4d \to d$ MLP), and $n_i = 2 d^2$ that of the injection layer.
+We write $N$ for the transformer's total non-embedding parameters and adopt the standard convention that per-token forward FLOPs $\approx 2N$ and training FLOPs $\approx 6N$~\citep{kaplan2020scaling, hoffmann2022training}.
+Our reported FLOPs also include parameter-free attention matmuls ($12\,h q T$ at training, with $h$ heads of dimension $q$ and sequence length $T$) and the unembedding matmul ($6 d V$ at training, with vocabulary $V$), both fixed across architectures at matched width.
+For simplicity we exclude them from the equations below.